 Days 6 & 7 - Fundy National Park (127 miles)

-This morning take the Bay Ferry over to the neighbouring province of New Brunswick making your way along the Fundy Coast to the Fundy Trail Parkway.
-As you drive along the 11km coastal roadway take time to stop at the observations decks, you might just catch sight of whales!
-After enjoying some time here it is time to set off to Fundy National Park.
+This morning jump on the Bay Ferry over to the neighbouring province of New Brunswick and make your way along the Fundy Coast to the Fundy Trail Parkway.
+Breathtaking vistas, flora and fauna await you in this multiuse coastal experience hugging New Brunswick’s majestic Bay of Fundy.
+As you drive along the 11km coastal roadway, take time to stop at the observation decks, you might just catch sight of some whales!
+After enjoying some time here, it is time to set off to Fundy National Park.
 Take advantage of the park’s natural setting, explore the forest and discover the creatures of the inter-tidal zone.

 Days 8 & 9 - Kouchibouguac National Park (133 miles)

-Today you cross over the Confederation Bridge and onto Prince Edward Island, home of Anne of Green Gables.
-If you have ever read the book and wondered “is this a real place” you will want to come and visit this magical setting, as millions of fans before you have done.
+Today you cross over the Confederation Bridge and onto Prince Edward Island, the home of Anne of Green Gables.
+If you have ever read the book and wondered if it is a real place, you will want to come and visit this magical setting.
 Enjoy one of the three tourist coastal drives which are clearly marked along the way, with colourful signage, no doubt as you enjoy the beautiful scenery you will also spot a few of the lighthouses that the island is so famous for, there are about 50!

 Day 12 - Lake Ainslie (155 miles)

 This morning you arrive by ferry into the town of Pictou known as the birthplace of Nova Scotia.
 After lunch drive north to Cape Breton Island referred to as a maritime masterpiece before finally ending your day at Lake Ainslie.
-Be sure to visit the Hector Heritage centre and step aboard an exact replica of the Ship Hector that brought the first Scottish settlers to Nova Scotia.
+When you arrive, its worth visiting the Hector Heritage Centre and step aboard an exact replica of the Ship Hector that brought the first Scottish settlers to Nova Scotia.

 Days 13 & 14 - Cape Breton Highlands National Park (77 miles)

-This morning take a slight detour to the coastal town of Inverness, known for its warm ocean waters and Mermaids Tears (coloured sea glass that washes up along this coastline) – it’s a beachcombers dream.
-Then head north to Margaree Harbour and join the famous Cabot Trail a stunning driving trail that goes from sea-level to a 3,000 foot elevation that runs along two coast lines (the Gulf of St Lawrence and the Atlantic) and through a National Park.
+This morning, take a slight detour to the coastal town of Inverness, known for its warm ocean waters and Mermaids Tears (coloured sea glass that washes up along this coastline) – it’s a beachcombers dream.
+Then head north to Margaree Harbour and join the famous Cabot Trail, a stunning driving trail that goes from sea-level to a 3,000 foot elevation, runs along two coast lines (the Gulf of St Lawrence and the Atlantic) and through a National Park – simply stunning!

 Day 15 - Halifax (282 miles)